hituro/hituro-makes-macros/storylets/README.md

 Each time a cycling sequence resets to the start with `<<sequenceadvance>>`, a counter is incremented to track how many times through the sequence you have progressed.
 You can access this with `$sequencename.count` (e.g. `$season.count`).
 The same happens in reverse with `<<sequencerewind>>`.

 You can access the same function from javascript by calling `MQBN.sequenceChange("$varname",value)` where value is a positive (advance) or negative (rewind) number.

+You can also update the value of a sequence directly with `$sequence.value += 1` or other similar arithmetic.

 ---
 ## Extending